DOI-USGS/sciencebasepy/readme.md

 Move all of the ScienceBase Items with the given item_ids under the ScienceBase Item with the given parent_id.

 ### Search
-For more in-depth search examples, see the `Searching ScienceBase with Pysb.ipynb` notebook in this repo.
+For more in-depth search examples, see the `Searching ScienceBase with sciencebasepy.ipynb` notebook in this repo.

 * `find_items_by_any_text(text)`
 Find items containing the given text somewhere in the item.